06 Jan 2015

 It was a powerful presentation that highlighted the varied experiences of women with a known gene mutation or strong family history of breast cancer.
 Importantly, the presentation also reinforced the importance of women's opinions being considered in any decision making process.
 Both Kristie and Heather did a wonderful job presenting their stories and made a visible impact on the members of the committee.

-- Download Heather Drum's presentation to the Committee
+- Download Heather Drum's Presentation to the Committee (PDF, 60.49 KB)

-- Download an article from The Age newpaper about Heather Drum's presentation, Cancer Survivor Attacks Gene Patents
+- Download an article from The Age newpaper about Heather Drum's presentation, Cancer survivor attacks gene patenting (PDF, 75.58 KB)

 We also presented the results of a survey conducted with our members who have a strong family history of breast cancer, or a known genetic mutation.

-- Download a summary of the findings from BCNA's research summary
+- Download a summary of the findings from BCNA's Research summary (PDF, 91.25 KB)

 - Find out more about hereditary breast cancer